dalmo1991/superflexPy/doc/components.rst

    1.0 & 0 & 0.7
    \end{pmatrix}

 The weight matrix has the same dimensionality of the direction matrix.
-Each element of this matrix represents the proportion of the respective incoming flux that gets distributed to the specific downstream element.
-Looking at the blue flux, it will occupy the third column in the weight matrix (because it is the third incoming flux) and have value 0.3 in the first row (first downstream element) and 0.7 in the second row (second downstream element).
+The row index refers to the downstream element, in the same order as the D matrix, whereas the column index refers to the input flux to S. The value of the matrix elements represents the weight of each input flux to S in the downstream element.
+In the example, the first downstream element (first row of the matrix
+W) receives 0% of the first (red) flux, 100% of the second (black) flux, and 30% of the third (blue) flux.

 Note that, as a quick check, the columns of the weight matrix should sum up to 1 to ensure conservation of mass.